yashasip7/Fresher-Coding-Assessment/mastodon/README.md

 # Mastodon Client

 The goal of this problem is to create a frontend application that connects to the Mastodon API, incrementally adding features.
-Mastodon is an open alternative to microblogging services like Twitter/Threads.
+Mastodon is an open alternative to micro-blogging services like Twitter/Threads.

 You can build your front end for any one of these platforms: